Has anyone ever insultingly told you that you have the memory of a goldfish?

 And the fish all came swimming back!

-Chances are, their memories are FAR longer than 5 months…
+Chances are, the Memory of a Goldfish is FAR longer than 5 months…

 All of the times in those tests were set as the goal.
 Finding out when the fish actually forgot something wasn’t part of the test.